doodymartin/jjProj/README.md

 ---------------------------------
 Building the application
 ---------------------------------
-To build the application the user will need access to a Maven repository that has holds  the 3rd party dependencies specified in this README.
+To build the application the user will need access to a Maven repository that has holds the 3rd party dependencies specified in this README below.

-To build the application go the the directory where the application's pom.xml is located "jjProj-master\atmMachine\" then run the maven build command below.
+To build the application go the the directory where the application's pom.xml is located "jjProj-master\atmMachine\" and run the maven build command below.
 The application's executable jar will be produced in the target directory.

 mvn clean install